 You are here

-The author of three books, she received her B.A. from Spelman College where she majored in English and her M.A. and PhD degrees in American Studies from the University of Iowa.
+The author of four books, she received her B.A. from Spelman College where she majored in English and her M.A. and PhD degrees in American Studies from the University of Iowa.
 The author of numerous articles, essays and OpEd’s, Rooks has received funding from organizations such as the Ford Foundation and the Woodrow Wilson School Educational Research Center to aid in her research into issues surrounding race-based inequality, economics and education.
 She lectures frequently at colleges and universities around the country and is a frequent contributor to popular publications such as The New York Times, The Washington Post, The Chronicle of Higher Education, Time Magazine and The Hill.

 Rooks’ current book, in which she coined the term “segrenomics,” is Cutting School: Privatization, Segregation, and the End of Public Education which won an award for non-fiction from the Hurston/Wright Foundation.
-Her current research, for which she has received a Kaplan Family Distinguished Faculty Fellowship Award and a residential faculty fellowship from the Atkinson Center for a Sustainable Future, will explore the issues of race and food justice in the United States.
+Her current research, for which she has received a Kaplan Family Distinguished Faculty Fellowship Award and a residential faculty fellowship from the Atkinson Center for a Sustainable Future, will explore the issues of race, urban food justice and economic development in the United States.

 - Africana Studies and Research Center

 - American Studies Program